BrightspaceUI/button/README.md

 }
 ```

-Usage is slightly different in that the text and icon attributes are not used, and instead the icon is added within the button, and the offscreen text is added using a span element.
+Usage is slightly different in that the text and icon attributes are not used.
+Instead, the icon is added within the button and the offscreen text is added using a span element.
 For example:
 ```html
 <button class="my-button-icon">
 	<d2l-icon icon="d2l-tier1:gear"></d2l-icon>